Department of Prisons

-The Department of Prisons (Sinhala: බන්ධනාගාර දෙපාර්තමේන්තුව Bandhanagara Departhamenthuwa) is a department of the Government of Sri Lanka responsible for the incarceration and rehabilitation of convicted criminal offenders and terror suspects, coming under the purview of the Minister of Prison Reforms, Rehabilitation, Resettlement and Hindu Religious Affairs.
+The Department of Prisons (Sinhala: බන්ධනාගාර දෙපාර්තමේන්තුව Bandhanagara Departhamenthuwa) is a department of the Government of Sri Lanka responsible for the incarceration and rehabilitation of convicted criminal offenders and terror suspects, coming under the purview of the Ministry of Justice and National Integration.
 The Commissioner-General of Prisons reports to the Subject Minister, who is in turn responsible to the Parliament of Sri Lanka.

 The current Commissioner-General of Prisons is Thushara Upuldeniya.

 History

 The new prisons system that evolved in Britain was introduced to the British colonies during 1844.
 The Department of Prisons came into existence first affiliated to the Police Dept. under the then Inspector General of Police Sir George William Robert Campbell under the Act no.18 of 1844.
 The supervision and control of all prisons in the Island were vested in Inspector General of Prisons.
 From its inceptions the office of Inspector General of Prisons was held by the Inspector General of Police until 1905 when they separated.
 Major Albert De Wilton who till then held both offices was appointed Inspector General of Prisons and he was also appointed to be the Superintendent of the Prisons at Welikada, Mutwal and Hultsdorf.
 In 1922 the penal colony of the Andaman Islands were closed down and 62 life convicts sent back to Ceylon.
 In 1944 a probation system was introduced as a branch of the Prison Department.
 In 2022, the Sri Lanka Prisons Emergency Action and Tactical Force was formed under the Prison Department to provide specialist security and riot control within the prison system.

+In 2025, the Prisons Department faced a major scandal with issuing of presidential pardons that resulted in the suspension of the Commissioner General of Prisons.